Ameliasks/dms1_blog/posts/ninth-blog-post.md

 I decreased the sizing of all the icons, as well as increased the padding, after adding in 3 of my icons.
 I did face some troubles with visual studio code and the whole set-up process, but I'm glad I finally figured it out!

-Currently on track with the designs and I think everything is coming together alright.
-But achieving the simple and unified look requires a lot of experimentation and time.
+I am currently on track with the designs and I think everything is coming together alright.
+But achieving the simple and unified look has proven to require a lot of experimentation and time.
 Will this design still look complete without this small detail?
 Does the design have enough contrast?
-Are amongst the questions that I kept asking myself during the design process.
+Were amongst the questions that I had to keep asking myself during the design process.